Updated: 5/8/21

 Without a doubt, the Titanic Quarter is the top must-see attraction in Belfast.
 This large-scale waterfront regeneration project includes a magnificent museum on the building of the Titanic.
 On the Titanic Experience, you can explore the ship deck, visit the shipyard, and learn how the ship was made and how it ultimately sunk.
 This is an amazing family experience that the kids will absolutely love.

-In addition to the museum, there are other attractions in the Titanic Quarter that are worthy of exploring.
+In addition to the museum, other attractions in the Titanic Quarter are worthy of exploring.
 Between historical maritime landmarks, film studios, boat rides, and restaurants, the area is a lot of fun.

 Albert Memorial Clock Tower